 Almost every nonconformist faith has had a presence in Jamaica as have Roman Catholics, Jews and Quakers.
 The best online source for these records is Patricia Jackson’s site Jamaican Family Search.

 There are a surprising number of memorial inscriptions and cemetery records for the country.
 Many of them exist as books or pamphlets, but the best online source is again Jamaican Family Search.

-Civil registration began in 1878 for births and deaths and 1880 for marriages, but actually started as much as four years later in some parishes.
-As expected, the information provided on the entries is the same as that for English certificates.
+Civil registration is another important resource for tracing Jamaican ancestry.
+Civil records began in 1878 for births and deaths and 1880 for marriages, but actually started as much as four years later in some parishes.
+As expected, the information provided on the entries is the same as that for English and Welsh birth, marriage and death certificates.